IanMcHall/NetflixAnalysis/README.md

 # Netflix Analysis

+## IMPORTANT:
+The graphs in this project seem to display incorrectly when viewed on this github page, which makes the data appear to not match visualization.
+For accurate charts, please download and run this project in a dedicated IDE.

 ## Mission:
 The purpose of this project is to analyze the history of streaming service Netflix's yearly revenue, cost of operation, profit, and changes in market cap to determine if there is a correlation between this data and the company's recent consideration of cracking down on password sharing.